abhivir-42/ai-data-science/implementation-plans/uagents-adaptation-plan.md

 ## Implementation Notes

-- The uagents_adapter.py file has been updated to support the latest uAgents API
+- The uagents_adapter.py file has been updated to support the latest uAgents API (0.2.1)
 - We've added automatic loading of API keys from the .env file
 - Wrapper functions have been created to handle agent invocation
 - Support for cleanup and deregistration has been added
 - A test script has been created in examples/test_uagents_adapters.py
 - The README has been updated with usage instructions and examples
 - Added uagents_interaction_demo.py to demonstrate agent communication
+- Added robust error handling and version compatibility for different uagents-adapter versions

 ## Running the Tests